 Soybeans are the only plant proteins that contain all 8 essential amino acids, meaning they are "complete" proteins like egg whites or chicken.
 A slice of firm tofu (2.86 ounces) contains 13 grams of protein, 2 grams of fiber, 0.5 grams of omega-3 fatty acids, 55% of the Recommended Dietary Intake (RDI) for calcium (when made with calcium sulfate), 12% RDI for iron and magnesium, 20% of the RDI for selenium, 9% for vitamin B1, and 6% for folic acid.

 If you're thinking tofu is a relatively new, know that it is actually centuries old to China.
 According to The Food Encyclopedia, Tofu was "new" to Japan in 1212 when it was introduced by the Chinese, who had been making the soybean curd for more than 2,000 years.

 When many Americans first became aware of this chameleon food in the '70s and '80s, it was considered something of a fringe food.
 But it’s becoming more and more appealing to Americans, including college students, according to a recent study.

 The way I see it, there are two types of tofu recipes:

-- Recipes in which tofu is a mystery ingredient – you might not even know
+- Recipes in which tofu is a mystery ingredient – you might not even know it's in there.

 - Recipes that feature tofu, unapologetically, in all its glory.

 The tofu recipes below include both kinds of tofu dishes.
-Try them and see
+Try them and see which you prefer.

 What Kind of Tofu Should I Buy?